brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-22.md

 monstrous headache.
 "And what would you need me for?"

 "Ah, see, we know how to mess with the mail to get things in, it's getting the money *out *that's the problem.
-Something about money* really screws with the system we've got going, and it all ends up getting diverted to the Sentinels, and that's a group of wizards I don't want to be locked alone in a room with ever again. *Yick.* We would need you to get the orders off the school grounds so they could be shipped without the Sentinels knowing."
+Something about money\[^104-3] really screws with the system we've got going, and it all ends up getting diverted to the Sentinels, and that's a group of wizards I don't want to be locked alone in a room with ever again. *Yick.* We would need you to get the orders off the school grounds so they could be shipped without the Sentinels knowing."

 Harry snorted.
 "Yeah, because they never check *my *mail."